ligurio/luzer/README.md

   luzer or by an external library.
 If unspecified, luzer will determine this automatically.

-`require_instrument` is a function that imports Lua module in the same way as the standard function `require`, but adds module's functions to whitelist used for gathering code coverage.
+`require_instrument` imports Lua module in the same way as the standard function `require`, but adds module's functions to whitelist used for gathering code coverage.

 `Fuzz()` starts the fuzzer.
 You must have called `Setup()` before calling this function.
 This function does not return.
 In many cases `Setup()` and `Fuzz()`